 Helping Youth Live the Hard Times

-I encourage you today to sit down with a young person with whom you have access and share some interesting and difficult times.
-Make the stories fairly short and to the point, and then quickly find ways to relate the story to their life, to things they are experiencing or will experience in there life.
-It really help to tell them you didn’t always know if you were doing the right thing, but that you were able to stick with it, to flex with the choice in order to make it work.
+I encourage you today to sit down with a young person with whom you have access and share some exciting and challenging times.
+Make the stories relatively short and to the point, and then quickly find ways to relate the story to their life, to things they are experiencing or will experience in their life.
+It helps to tell them you didn’t always know if you were doing the right thing but that you were able to stick with it, to flex with the choice to make it work.